pullashradha/CalendarMapping/src/CalendarMapping/README.md

 This program can only be accessed on a PC with Windows 10, and with Git, Visual Studio, and Sql Server Management Studio (SSMS) installed.

 * Clone this repository
-* Import the database database:
+* Import the database:
   * Open SSMS
-  * Select the following buttons from the top nav bar to open the database scripts file: File>Open>File>"Desktop\RepositoryName\SqlScripts\CalendarMappingDb.sql"
+  * Select the following buttons from the top nav bar to open the database scripts file: File>Open>File>"Desktop\CalendarMapping\src\CalendarMapping\SqlScripts\CalendarMappingDB.sql"
-  * Save the CalendarMappingDb.sql file
+  * Save the CalendarMappingDB.sql file
   * To create the database: click the "!Execute" button on the top nav bar
   * Refresh SSMS
 * View the web page:
   * Open the project solution in Visual Studio
   * Click the IIS Express play button on the top navbar in Visual Studio.
 The web page will automatically launch in Google Chrome

+##IMPORTANT

+* Do not delete SiteBoss & AccountHolder roles
+* Do not delete EpicodusAdmin user

 ## Testing Authentication/Authorization